pelya/android-keyboard-gadget/README.md

 and write raw keyboard/mouse events there, using write() system call, which will be sent through USB cable to your PC.

+A short description of the events format is provided below.
+For a more comprehensive overview see the [OS Dev Wiki](https://wiki.osdev.org/USB_Human_Interface_Devices#USB_keyboard).

 Keyboard events
 ---------------
 Keyboard events are 8 bytes long: